How do I convert my AMR files to SRT?

 Convert Adaptive Multi-Rate Codec File to SRT version with Sonix

-Sonix automatically transcribes and translates your audio and video files in over 37 languages.
+Sonix automatically transcribes and translates your audio/video files in 53+ languages.
 Easily search, edit, and share your media files.
 Sonix is an online, fully-automated speech to text service that quickly converts files in the Adaptive Multi-Rate Codec File format to the srt subtitle format (SubRip Subtitle).
 Fast, accurate, and affordable.
 Millions of users from all over the world.

 Includes 30 minutes of free transcription